fabogit/Nodejs-snippets/08_testing/testing-with-node/README.md

-# Testing enables you to identify bugs in your code quickly and efficiently.
-Test cases should be written
+# Testing

-to verify that each piece of code yields the expected output or results.
+Testing enables you to identify bugs in your code quickly and efficiently.
+Test cases should be written to verify that each piece of code yields the expected output or results.
 The added benefit is that these tests can act as a form of documentation for the expected behaviors of your applications.